Is Your Bank Keeping Too Much of Your Money?

 If that frustrates you as much it does us, there are two ways to get more of that interest your bank is earning:

 First, shop for a better account such as a cash management account.
 You shop for everything else you buy, so why not bank accounts?
 There are a number of FDIC insured accounts out there that pay around 1% (some of which are online only, so they can pass some of the savings on lower overhead costs to consumers).
 Yes, that’s less than 3.11%, but it’s also way more than 0.08%.

 Second, consider taking some sensible risks.
 Unless you are saving for something specific in the short-term, like a down payment on a home next year, it may be a great idea to invest for your future.
 Once you’ve saved three to six months expenses in a savings account, you might consider placing additional savings in a conservative portfolio of short-term bond ETFs.
 (These are funds that invest in bonds that will come due in three years or less.)
 No, they’re not risk-free, but they’re often still liquid, and they have a higher likelihood to return more than many savings accounts if you have time to ride out the ups and downs of the market.

-Learn more about SoFi Wealth
+Learn more about SoFi Invest

-Open a Wealth account today
+Open an Invest account today